bharatij/ExpansionHunter_Classifier/README.md

 3) Sequence composition file generated for the list of TRs included in the EH catalog in Step2

 #### Output
-The output file containing the column "PredictedLabels" with prediction labeled as T (True) and F (False)
+The output file with ClassifierPredictions.tsv suffix containing the column "PredictedLabels" with prediction labeled as T (True) and F (False)

 Cite the code: [![DOI](https://zenodo.org/badge/615451022.svg)](https://zenodo.org/doi/10.5281/zenodo.10821642)